GRID INTERACTIVE SYSTEMS

 GRID-TIED WITH BATTERY BACKUP

-Grid-tie with battery backup systems offer the convenience of being connected to the grid IMG_2255with the security of having backup power during a power outage.
+Grid-tie with battery backup systems offer the convenience of being connected to the grid with the security of having backup power during a power outage.
 They also allow for other power generating components to be linked into the system such as Wind, Micro Hydro turbines, or Fuel Cells.
 Again, these systems feed excess electricity back to the grid in the same way that a grid-tie system does, as well as providing power during power failures.
 You can still roll back your meter just as you would with a straight grid-tied system.

 OFF-GRID

-Off-grid systems provide power equal to or IMG_1772surpassing the quality of grid service to a remote site — often at a fraction of the cost.
+Off-grid systems provide power equal to or surpassing the quality of grid service to a remote site — often at a fraction of the cost.
 Generally, Off-Grid Systems differ from Grid-Tied Systems in that they require larger battery banks, and are used in conjunction with several generating sources (such as wind or micro-hydro), to provide a redundant power source for year-round operation — stand-alone Photovoltaic Systems tend to favor the summer months.

 HOW SOLAR PANELS WORK